DavidWittman/ansible-redis/README.md

 #### Configuration

-To add a Sentinel node to an existing deployment, assign this role to it, and set the variable `redis_sentinel` to True on that particular host.
+To add a Sentinel node to an existing deployment, assign this same `redis` role to it, and set the variable `redis_sentinel` to True on that particular host.
 This can be done in any number of ways, and for the purposes of this example I'll extend on the inventory file used above in the Master/Slave configuration:

 ``` ini
 [redis-master]